A Customizable Last.fm Now Playing Overlay

 Add a keyed transition on the visible track data.

-const fadeKey = track?.name + track?.artist<div key={fadeKey} className="transition-opacity duration-300 opacity-100"> {/* existing text */}</div>For tighter control, compare the current track against usePrevious(track?.mbid) and animate only on a real track change.
+const fadeKey = track?.name + track?.artist<div key={fadeKey} className="transition-opacity duration-300 opacity-100"> {/* existing text */}</div>For tighter control, compare the current track against usePrevious(track?.mbid) and only animate on a real track change.

 Adjust Polling Strategy